CSE11-SU121-Assignments/cse11-pa3-starter/README.md

 - **Statement B**: In Java, one class can define two fields with the same name as long as they have different types.
 - **Statement C**: In Java, two different methods in the same class can have the same parameter name, and arguments passed to one of those methods don’t affect the parameter in the other.

-For each, write a small Java program that demonstrates whether it is true or false.
-Put them in the files ```Open1A.java```, ```Open1B.java```, and ```Open1C.java```.
+For each statement, write a small Java program that demonstrates whether it is true or false.
+In the programs you should define some classes that reflect the statements.
+You can choose whatever names you want for the classes.
+Put the class definitions in the files ```Open1A.java```, ```Open1B.java```, and ```Open1C.java```.
+Inside the files, you should also include a separate ```Open1A```/```Open1B```/```Open1C``` class with some instances of the classes you just create.

 To show that a statement is true, write a Java program that matches the statement, doesn’t produce an error when run, and produces some meaningful output when ```./run```.
-To demonstrate this, make an ```Examples``` class in the file ```Examples.java``` with some instances of the classes you create.

 To show that a statement is false, write a Java program that matches the statement and produces an error when run, demonstrating that Java programs cannot do what the property says.
-Similar to above, you can use ```Examples.java``` to demonstrate this.

 Include both the program and the output of running the program without error as your submission; you can upload screenshots as images clearly named with ```Open1A```, ```Open1B```, etc in the title, or copy-paste the text output into a comment in your code.